 The Delaware Chancery Court answered several open questions regarding the treatment of SPAC sponsors and directors under Delaware corporate law in its decision in In re Multiplan Stockholders Litigation issued on January 3, 2022 (discussed in detail in our client advisory here).
 The decision, which was the first Chancery Court opinion addressing direct claims asserted in connection with SPAC shareholder litigation, confirmed that well-established Delaware fiduciary principles apply to SPACs, which are structures that are relatively untested under Delaware law.
-The Chancery Court determined that the plaintiff's claims could proceed on the grounds that the SPAC failed to disclose to all shareholders information obtained during its due diligence of the target company, recognizing viable claims for breaches of the duties of loyalty and disclosure owed to shareholders' right of redemption.
+The Chancery Court determined that the plaintiff's claims could proceed on the grounds that the SPAC failed to disclose to all shareholders information obtained during its due diligence of the target company, recognizing viable claims for breaches of the duties of loyalty and disclosure owed to shareholders.
+Specifically, the alleged withholding of this information by fiduciaries, if true, impaired the SPAC shareholders' right of redemption.
 The decision clarifies how critical it is that SPAC sponsors and directors ensure adequate disclosure of both potential conflicts and information obtained from due diligence about the target company in its proxy statement, other public statements, and in the documents recommending the combination transaction.